Tahoe Blue Beach logoTahoe Blue Beach Program

 Participants of the program are piloting a select combination of Engineering, Education and Enforcement that is a starting point best suited for the site.
 Progressive efforts over time will push participants into membership.

-Kings Beach is managed by California State Parks, and the pilot is possible through a TOT-TBID Dollars at Work grant through the North Tahoe Community Alliance (NTCA).
-The pilot at this location is successful due to collaboration with the North Tahoe Public Utility District and the surrounding business community.
+Kings Beach is managed by California State Parks, and the pilot was made possible through a TOT-TBID Dollars at Work grant through the North Tahoe Community Alliance (NTCA) in 2025.
+The first pilot year at this location was successful due to collaboration with the North Tahoe Public Utility District and the surrounding business community.

 Camp Richardson Resort, Tahoe Blue Beach Program participant.